-Recently, at the CLEI Center for Keratoconus we have started offering an innovative new treatment for keratoconus: topography-guided PRK (photorefractive keratectomy) combined with corneal collagen crosslinking (CXL).
+Recently, at the CLEI Center for Keratoconus we have started offering an innovative new treatment for keratoconus: topography-guided PRK (photorefractive keratectomy).

 Topography-guided PRK (TG-PRK) is a laser procedure which may improve visual function in select KC patients.
 PRK (photorefractive keratectomy) is similar to LASIK, which is the standard laser vision correction procedure to correct nearsightedness and astigmatism.